 Snuggled between two beach resorts is Lagerheads, famous not only for its fish tacos, but also as a rental spot for water sports equipment.

-After a fun-filled day of fishing, snorkeling or boating, get a seat and enjoy a drink in the laid-back, Caribbean-themed eatery set right on the gorgeous white-sand beach.
+After a fun-filled day in Key West of fishing, snorkeling or boating, get a seat and enjoy a drink in the laid-back, Caribbean-themed eatery set right on the gorgeous white-sand beach.

 The menu features affordable classics like hot dogs, hamburgers and crab cakes.